mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

   TODO::
-      Constructive Idea :
+      Constructive Idea (next paper?):
-        Non-negative vectors can't be subtracted/etc like regular ones So the A-is-to-B as X-is-to-? test (which requires 'algebra') needs to be re-considered
+        Non-negative vectors can't be subtracted/etc like regular ones So the A-is-to-B as X-is-to-?Y? analogy test (which requires 'algebra') needs to be re-considered

       Also :
         Shouldn't the embedding be created from the word vectors with weighting?